ramcha24/academic-website/content/publication/Feb-2022-AdvRobSLL/index.md

 # Featured image
 # To use, add an image named `featured.jpg/png` to your page's folder.
 image:
-  caption: 'Hierarchy of Certifeied Robustness'
+  caption: 'Hierarchy of Certified Robustness'
   focal_point: 'below'
   preview_only: false